zhubao315/learn-agentic-ai/04_daca_cloud_first_local/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

-# Cloud Native, Agentic AI, Cloud-First Development, and the Actor Model: A Beginner's Tutorial
+# Agent Native Clouds: A Beginner's Tutorial

-This tutorial is designed for newcomers to understand the relationship between **cloud native technologies**, **agentic AI**, **cloud-first development**, and the **actor model**.
+This tutorial is designed for newcomers to understand the relationship between **cloud native technologies**, **agentic AI**, **agent-native cloud-first development**, and the **actor model**.
 We’ll explore how these concepts connect, focusing on theory and their practical implications for building AI agents.
 No coding experience is required, and we’ll keep explanations simple and relatable.

-**At the end we have detailed reports on Cloud Native Agentic AI and Agent-Native Clouds.**
+At the end we have detailed reports on **Cloud Native Agentic AI** and **Agent-Native Clouds**.

 ---